What is Nucynta ER?

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-A Nucynta ER overdose can be fatal, especially in a child or other person using the medicine without a prescription.
-Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, fainting, or coma.
+An overdose can be fatal, especially in a child or person using opioid medicine without a prescription.
+Overdose symptoms may include severe drowsiness, pinpoint pupils, slow breathing, or no breathing.

 What should I avoid while taking Nucynta ER?

 Do not drink alcohol.
 Dangerous side effects or death could occur.